 The 1970s marked many changes and women finally gained a little more power in their family life.
 In 1970 divorce was legalized, in 1978 abortion was legalized and in 1971 the birth control pill was made available.
 But both Abortion and Divorce continue to be debated to this day.

-Though abortion was legalized in 1978, it is limited to the first trimester, later abortions only being allowed for serious medical concerns.
+Though abortion was legalized in 1978, it is limited to the first trimester, with later abortions only being allowed for serious medical concerns.
 Also, it is in the end, up to your specific doctor.
 Doctors can refuse to perform or to allow you to get an abortion due to their own moral or religious oppositions.
 This means depending on where you are located in Italy, you still may be totally refused an abortion.

 Nearly 70% of gynecologists in Italy declare they object to abortion.
-As a result, the public facilities where it is possible to have an abortion are only around 50% of the total, reaching as low as only 20% facilities in Campania and Bolzano.
+As a result, the public facilities where it is possible to have an abortion are only around 50% of the total, reaching as low as only 20% of facilities in Campania and Bolzano.
 That’s right, it is not just a Southern issue.

-Also, to get an abortion in Italy, you must meet with a pharmacist, a family planner who then gives you “permission” to get the abortion, the office off the hospital to book your abortion, the doctors who test your blood in a pre-op and the doctors and nurses right before you undergo the procedure.
+Also, to get an abortion in Italy, you must meet with a pharmacist, a family planner who then gives you “permission” to get the abortion, the office of the hospital to book your abortion, the doctors who test your blood in a pre-op and the doctors and nurses right before you undergo the procedure.
 At any point, any of these people could tell you no, or they could take their sweet time, delaying you, and if you go over the 12 weeks… you are denied an abortion.

 Originally in 1970 divorce was legalized, though technically it was mainly separation and women risked the possibility that not only would their social reputation be ruined, but they could easily lose custody of the children.
 In order to have an official divorce, 5 years of separation was required.
 During this time, children that were conceived out of wedlock, or after the divorce were considered entirely illegitimate.
 Finally, in 1975, children born outside of marriage were considered legitimate.
 This same law allowed for adultery on the part of the husband could be a reason for divorce and division of property ownership was made possible.